dendronhq/dendron-site/vault/dendron.guides.tips.md

 ### Always have the preview open

-You can add the following setting to your workspace to always have a markdown editor show up with your content.
+You can add the following setting to your workspace to always have a Markdown editor show up with your content.

 ```json
 "markdown-preview-enhanced.automaticallyShowPreviewOfMarkdownBeingEdited": true,